hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 I argue that these economic benefits to be gained from pilgrimage is highly relevant to understanding the lenience of the bakufu and daimyo because "[p]ilgrimage, and the service industry that supported it, was integral to the growing market economy of Tokugawa Japan" (Thal 2005, 102).
 This market economy was of great importance to the bakufu, as my previous research (Hall 2022) revealed in their efforts to manage the rice market.
 In this paper I argue that the bakufu's concern with the economic potential of pilgrimage is because the governance of the Tokugawa regime was not authoritarian, but socially responsive ( #Paramore_2012 ) and primarily concerned with the economy and region's prosperity.
 Because they were more focused on keeping a prosperous country and not interesting in strictly managing the lower classes, they would be approving of the rise of the tourism industry from pilgrimage.

-First I present research that reveals how pilgrimage turned into a consumerist tourism industry.
-The economic potential of these travelers was realized by the shrine and temples Oshi, who promoted and organized pilgrim's travel and organize travel for pilgrims.
+First I present research that reveals **how pilgrimage turned into a consumerist tourism industry.** The economic potential of these travelers was realized by the shrine and temples Oshi, who promoted and organized pilgrim's travel and organize travel for pilgrims.
 Their efforts resulted in the increase of pilgrims (REF) and over time other local entities began to vie for the service of those travelers.
 The tourism industry that emerged from this came to be vital to many regions.

-Next I look at how authorities respond to this industry, using research
-Next I look at research that reveals cases of positive responses from authorities and communities who take steps to allow and support pilgrimage travel (Amber 2008, Kouame 1997,  Thal 2005), and cases where the authorities take steps to restrict pilgrimage (Vaporis ?).
+Next I look at **how authorities respond to this industry**, using research that reveals cases of positive responses from authorities and communities who take steps to allow and support pilgrimage travel (Ambros 2008, Kouame 1997,  Thal 2005), and cases where the authorities take steps to restrict pilgrimage (Vaporis ?).
 I argue that in both cases the main factor was the economic effect of pilgrimage, thus we see the authorities limiting it when it has negative affects on region and allowing or promoting it when those affects are positive or neutral.

-Finally, I argue that Tokugawa was moving away from authoritarian methods and believed that allowing the lower classes to be prosperous would result in their own prosperity, as the entire tax system was based on the efforts of the farmer.
+Finally, I argue the reason **Tokugawa authorities were primarily concerned with the economy was due to their style of governance**.
+Because they were moving away from authoritarian methods and saw that allowing the lower classes to be prosperous would result in their own prosperity, as the entire tax system was based on the efforts of the farmer.
 To support this argument I present research that reveals the bottom-up style of governance that looks more democratic than authoritarian (Paramore 2012), and research that shows benevolent ruling was becoming more common and linked to a region's prosperity (Hall 1966).
 While this research might argue that the basis for this style of governance was largely based in Confucianism, I argue that another reason to be economic.
 As my previous research on the rice tax revealed, the bakufu were focused on the economy and saw it in their own wellbeing to benevolently leave the peasants with a surplus, because it led to an overall increase in rice tax and an increase in other commodities.

-From this research I argue that the economic potential of pilgrimage, exploited by religiously offiliated oshi, popularized by media and helped by regional business, and facilitated by the Tokugawa style of governance.
+From this research I argue that the economic potential of pilgrimage, exploited by religiously offiliated oshi, popularized by media and enhanced by the competition of regional businesses, and facilitated by the Tokugawa style of governance.
 This research is important not just in understanding the motivations of the authorities, but emphasizes the economic value of pilgrimage as essential to understanding why travel became so prevalent among the Edo populace.